 - Chia Seeds: They have the ability to soak up a lot of liquid.
 Adding a teaspoon of chia seeds will result in extra thick oats and a pudding-like texture.
 Could be replaced with ground flax-seeds.

-- Milk of choice: Our favorite milk for overnight oat recipes is oat milk because of its natural sweetness.
+- Milk of choice: You can use a plant-based milk if choice or regular whole milk.
+My favorite milk for overnight oat recipes is oat milk because of its natural sweetness.
 However, you could use any non-dairy milk of choice such as almond, cashew milk, soy milk or even coconut milk.
-If you don't need this breakfast to be dairy-free just use regular whole milk.

-- Maple Syrup: Oats on their own are quite neutral in flavor which is why wel'll add some sweetener.
-We prefer maple syrup because of its delicious taste but you could use any sweetener of choice such as agave syrup, honey (not vegan), coconut sugar or regular sugar.
+- Maple Syrup: Oats on their own are quite neutral in flavor which is why we'll add some sweetener.
+I prefer maple syrup because of its delicious taste but you could use any sweetener of choice such as agave syrup, honey (not vegan), coconut sugar or regular sugar.

 - Yogurt of choice: The combination of yogurt and chia seeds will result in an even creamier texture.
-Any unsweetened yogurt of choice would work here such as plain greek yogurt or soy yogurt for a dairy-free breakfast.
+Any unsweetened yogurt of choice would work here such as plain greek yogurt or a plant-based yogurt such as soy yogurt for a dairy-free breakfast.

 - Frozen Berries: We found that the recipe works best with a frozen berry blend.
 Ours consisted of frozen blueberries, blackberries and raspberries.
 Personally, I didn't like the texture of defrosted strawberries but it's up to you.